fsalber/warriorjs/docs/space-api.md

 title: Space API
 ---

-You can call methods on a space to gather information about what's there.
+You can call methods on a space you sensed to gather information about what's there.

 Here are the various methods that are available to you: